BBC World News barred from airing in China

-(Reuters) - British television channel BBC World News has been barred from airing in China, the National Radio and Television Administration said on Friday, a week after Britain’s media regulator revoked Chinese state television’s broadcast licence.
+(Reuters) - British television channel BBC World News was barred on Friday from airing in China, a week after Britain’s media regulator revoked Chinese state television’s licence to broadcast in the United Kingdom.

-The channel therefore does not meet requirements for foreign channels broadcasting in China and its application to air for another year will not be accepted, it added.
+The channel, therefore, does not meet requirements for foreign channels broadcasting in China and its application to air for another year would not be accepted, it added.

+English-language BBC World News is not included in most TV channel packages in China, but is available in some hotels and residences.

-China’s move was condemned by British Foreign Minister Dominic Raab, while the BBC said it was “disappointed”.
+China’s move was condemned by British Foreign Minister Dominic Raab and the U.S. State Department, while the BBC said it was “disappointed”.

 “China’s decision to ban BBC World News in mainland China is an unacceptable curtailing of media freedom,” Raab said.